cboelsen/tastytopping/docs/optimization.rst

 Delete list resource
 --------------------

-To prevent you having to call :py:meth:`tastytopping.resource.Resource.delete` for every resource in a list resource, you can instead use the :py:meth:`tastytopping.resource.Resource.delete_all` classmethod:
+To prevent you having to call :py:meth:`~tastytopping.resource.Resource.delete` for every resource in a list resource, you can instead use the QuerySet's :py:meth:`~tastytopping.queryset.QuerySet.delete` method:

 ::

     entry1 = factory.entry(user=user1, title='Entry 1', body='Some text.\n')
     entry2 = factory.entry(user=user1, title='Entry 2', body='Some text.\n')
-    factory.entry.delete_all()
+    factory.entryall().delete()

 This method will also mark all Resources as deleted, so any use of them will result in a ResourceDeleted exception.